 - Drizzle half the oil onto the baking sheet and place the potatoes on top.
 Then drizzle the rest of the oil over the potatoes.
 They should be almost coated with oil but don’t stress about it if they have any bare bits.
 Sprinkle them with the sea salt flakes and put them in the oven.

-- Cook for around 60-80 minutes, turning them once after 45 mins.
+- Cook for around 60-80 minutes, turning them once with a metal spatula after 45 mins.
 The longer they cook, the better.
 Often I’ll cook them for well over an hour to get them extra crispy.
 You know they’re ready when they are dry, golden and crisp and rustle dryly when you shake the tin.
 If you need to manage oven space or get ahead on timings, you can roast them for 40 minutes, take them out of the oven and leave them on the tray.
 Then put them back into the oven at the same temperature for the rest of the cooking time.

 - I like to sprinkle the potatoes with a bit of white or red wine vinegar just before serving, because these are really just enormous chips after all.

 You can now buy the equipment I use in this recipe through my shop.
 I’ve spent years testing my favourite bits of equipment so rest-assured that whatever I recommend is the best tool for the job and will give you great results without cluttering your kitchen with unused tools.